charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 ### To migrate to containerd

-### Add temporary workers
-If you do not intend to switch to containerd, you can skip this step.

 If you intend to switch to containerd, it’s recommended that you first add some temporary extra worker units.
 While not strictly necessary, skipping this step will result in some cluster down time.
-Adding temporary additional workers give us a place to move running pods while we’re switching the container runtime on our “real” workers.
-The temporary workers will be removed after the switch to containerd is complete.
+Adding temporary additional workers provides a place for keeping pods running while new workers are brought online.
+The temporary workers can then be removed as the pods are migrated to the new workers.

-### Deploy temporary workers.
+#### Deploy temporary workers
 ```bash
 CURRENT_WORKER_REV=$(juju status | grep '^kubernetes-worker\s' | awk '{print $7}')
 CURRENT_WORKER_COUNT=$(juju status | grep '^kubernetes-worker/' | wc -l | sed -e 's/^[ \t]*//')